Skip to main content

 Human History

-The Borgarfjörður region surrounding Grábrókargígar has been settled since the earliest days of Icelandic colonization in the 9th and 10th centuries.
+The Borgarfjörður region surrounding Grábrókargígar has been settled since the earliest days of Icelandic colonisation in the 9th and 10th centuries.
 The area features prominently in several Icelandic sagas, including Egils saga, which describes the settlement of lands throughout this fertile valley.
 The volcanic eruption that created the craters would have occurred before Icelandic settlement, making the landforms ancient features in the landscape encountered by the first Norse settlers.
 The village of Bifröst, located near the craters, developed as a crossroads community and now hosts a university campus.
-Local farmers have long used the land surrounding the craters for sheep grazing, integrating the volcanic terrain into traditional Icelandic agricultural practices.
+Local farmers have long used the land surrounding the craters for sheep grazing, and the old stone-built livestock path along the edge of Stóra-Grábrók — used between 1831 and 1872 — is still visible today.
+[1]

 Park History

-Grábrókargígar was officially designated as a protected natural heritage site in 1962, recognizing its geological significance as an accessible and well-preserved volcanic crater system.
-The 28.7-hectare protected area encompasses all three craters and surrounding lava field terrain.
-The site's proximity to the Ring Road (Route 1) made it an early candidate for protection as tourism to Iceland increased during the mid-20th century.
-Trail infrastructure has been developed and improved over the decades, with the current maintained path allowing visitors to ascend Grábrók crater safely.
+Grábrókargígar was officially designated as a protected natural heritage site in 1962, recognising its geological significance as an accessible and well-preserved volcanic crater system.
+[1] The 28.7-hectare protected area encompasses the craters and surrounding lava field terrain.
+The site's proximity to Route 1 (Ring Road) made it an early candidate for protection as tourism to Iceland increased during the mid-20th century.
+Trail infrastructure has been developed and improved over the decades, with the current maintained path including pedestrian platforms all the way to the top of Stóra-Grábrók.
 The site's inclusion in the Silver Circle scenic route has enhanced its profile as a tourist destination while the protected status ensures geological features remain undisturbed.

 Major Trails And Attractions

-The primary attraction at Grábrókargígar is the 1.4-kilometer loop trail ascending Grábrók crater, the largest of the three volcanic cones.
-The well-maintained path climbs 54 meters to the crater rim, typically requiring 20 to 30 minutes to ascend, where visitors are rewarded with panoramic views across Lake Hreðavatn, the Borgarfjörður valley, and on clear days, distant glaciers.
-The trail follows a wooden stairway in steeper sections, making the ascent accessible to most fitness levels.
-From the rim, hikers can observe the crater's interior and the alignment of the three cones along the original volcanic fissure.
-The nearby smaller craters Rauðbrók and Smábrók can be viewed from the main trail and surrounding area.
+The primary attraction at Grábrókargígar is the trail ascending Stóra-Grábrók, the largest of the three volcanic cones.
+The well-maintained path climbs to the crater rim via wooden stairways and pedestrian platforms, typically requiring 20 to 30 minutes to ascend, where visitors are rewarded with panoramic views across Lake Hreðavatn, the Borgarfjörður valley, and on clear days, distant glaciers.
+[1] From the rim, hikers can observe the crater's interior and the alignment of the three cones along the original volcanic fissure.
+The nearby Grábrókarfell crater can be circled by trail as well.
+The site's location directly beside Route 1 makes it one of the most accessible volcanic features in Iceland.

 Visitor Facilities And Travel

-Grábrókargígar is conveniently located directly beside Route 1 (Ring Road) in West Iceland, approximately 170 kilometers from Reykjavik, making it easily accessible by car within a two-hour drive.
-A parking area at the trailhead accommodates visitors, with the hiking path beginning immediately adjacent to the parking lot.
+Grábrókargígar is conveniently located directly beside Route 1 (Ring Road) in West Iceland, approximately 100 kilometres north of Reykjavik, making it accessible by car within a two-hour drive.
+[1] A parking area at the trailhead accommodates visitors, with the hiking path beginning immediately adjacent to the parking lot.
 Basic facilities include information signage explaining the geological history of the craters.
 The site is accessible year-round, though winter conditions may affect trail accessibility.
-The nearby town of Bifröst offers limited services, while more comprehensive accommodation and dining options are available in Borgarnes, approximately 30 kilometers south.
+The nearby town of Bifröst offers limited services, while more comprehensive accommodation and dining options are available in Borgarnes, approximately 30 kilometres south.
 Tour operators include Grábrókargígar on Silver Circle day trips from Reykjavik.

 Conservation And Sustainability